abilandz/PH8124/Lecture_9/Lecture_9.md

 $ echo | wc
        1       0       1
 ```
-In the above printout, 1 character corresponds to the default new line character '\n' in **echo**.
+In the above printout, 1 character corresponds to the default newline character '\n' in **echo**.

-For counting the number of lines and words this command behaves as expected.
-Typically, we just want number of lines or number of words, when flags **-l** or **-w** can be used.
+This command behaves as expected when counting the number of lines and words.
+Typically, we want a total number of lines or a total number of words when flags **-l** or **-w** can be used.

 The command **wc** can also count the elements of the physical file.
 For instance, if the starting file 'wcExample.txt' has the following content
 ```bash